Carbon Filtration Technology

 There are two aspects to filter monitoring:

-- and checking the exhaust air for chemical contaminants to ensure the main filter has not reached the breakthrough point.
+- Checking the exhaust air for chemical contaminants to ensure the main filter has not reached the breakthrough point.

 Airflow can be measured with an anemometer.
 There are a number of anemometer designs available including propeller, hot wire and vane anemometer.
 In addition, most ductless fume hoods are fitted with a low airflow alarm which indicates a low airflow situation as well as fan failure.